 - Rationale for Listing The rationale for listing, as stated in the Stage I RAP. - BUI Removal Target The complete BUI removal targets (MPCA and WDNR, 2011).
 They include definitions of terms, objectives, and interpretations of the BUI.
 Defining measurable and achievable removal targets for each BUI is emphasized.
-BUI 2 contains removal objectives that are specific to certain fish and wildlife populations. - BUI Removal Strategy The strategy developed to meet the BUI removal target is based on the BUI removal objectives and interpretations of the removal target.
+In addition to the removal target, BUI 2 contains unique removal objectives that are specific to certain fish and wildlife populations.
+This is due to the complexity of BUI 2, and several removal objectives were defined to assist in assessing the BUI removal target.

+- BUI Removal Strategy The strategy developed to meet the BUI removal target is based on the BUI removal objectives and interpretations of the removal target.
 Major steps necessary to reach the BUI removal target are described. - BUI Summary of Key Management Actions, Current Status, and Actions Still Needed A current summary of management action status and any BUI decisions, along with a table of management actions still needing completion to achieve BUI removal.
 Management actions included for each BUI stem from the BUI Blueprints, as refined during RAP updates, and reflect their measurable contribution to BUI removal.
-Details for each management action include:

-- Project number: a unique number given to a project - Project name - Project description: a brief description of the project intent - In-house/contractual: indication of who will conduct the work - Date to be completed - Anticipated Timeline to Remove BUI The year in which the BUI is anticipated to be removed, based on successful completion of the BUI removal strategies and management actions. - Issues Affecting Progress Issues that may delay BUI removal (e.g., management actions, targets, funding) and what is being done to address the issue(s).
+Details for each management action include: - Management Action number: a unique number given to a project - Project name - Project description: a brief description of the project intent - In-house/contractual: indication of who will conduct the work - Date to be completed - Anticipated Timeline to Remove BUI This section has been eliminated for removed BUIs.
+For active BUIs, it includes the year in which the BUI is anticipated to be removed, based on successful completion of the BUI removal strategies and management actions. - Issues Affecting Progress This section has been eliminated for removed BUIs.
+For active BUIs, it includes issues that may delay BUI removal (e.g., management actions, targets, funding) and what is being done to address the issue(s).